GIlunga/JSON-Configparser/docs/source/getstarted.rst

 Default values are also type checked by the library.
 If a default value is given and a value is also found in the JSON, then the value in the JSON is used.

+If the JSON contains unknown arguments, i.e., arguments not defined in the NamedTuple, then a ValueError is raised.

 ===================
 Defining the Bounds
 ===================